What is Learning Without Limits?

 We have spent our Inset day looking at ways in which we can further motivate and inspire our pupils to ensure that they get the very best from their education at each school.

-I will very much be continuing our ‘open door’ policy, so if there is anything you’d like to discuss with me or Amy Townsend, please feel free to catch us most mornings on the school gates or you will be able to see us most days at the beginning and end of the school day.
+I will very much be continuing our ‘open door’ policy, so if there is anything you’d like to discuss with me or Alister Meredith, please feel free to catch us most mornings on the school gates or you will be able to see us most days at the beginning and end of the school day.
 I see the very positive relationships that both schools enjoy with the wider school community, as an integral part in your child’s education.